threefoldtech/tfgrid-sdk-ts/packages/playground/public/info/caprover.md

 You will need to point a wildcard DNS entry for the domain you entered above to this CapRover instance IP Address after deployment, otherwise, you won't be able to access the CapRover dashboard using this domain.

-Please check [Caprover documentation](https://manual.grid.tf/weblets/weblets_caprover.html?highlight=caprover#caprover) for more details
+For more details, check [Caprover documentation](https://manual.grid.tf/weblets/weblets_caprover.html?highlight=caprover#caprover).